animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 receive a callback to customize the configuration of a component or bean on startup.
 The framework calls back to user-provided code to adjust the configuration at runtime.
-One of the more common uses of this pattern is to supply conditional configuration based on the application’s runtime environment.
+One of the more common uses of this pattern is to supply conditional configuration based on the application's runtime environment.

 </div>